opral/monorepo/packages/plugins/inlang-message-format/README.md

 - [x] supports all inlang messages features (variants, markup, etc.)
 - [x] the simplest inlang storage plugin (because the messages are stored in the inlang format)
+- [x] typesafety for the messages file

+# When to use

+Use the inlang message format plugin if you have no previous translation files, or you want to migrate to the inlang format for a better experience.

 # Settings